Trump claims protesters in DC risked facing ‘vicious dogs’

 In contrast with the president’s tweets, the Secret Service said it “respects the right to assemble and we ask that individuals do so peacefully for the safety of all.”

-Trump’s tweets came hours before he planned to leave for the Kennedy Space Center in Florida to take another crack at witnessing the first launch on American soil in nearly a decade of astronauts into space.
+Trump’s tweets came hours before left for the Kennedy Space Center in Florida to take another crack at witnessing the first launch on American soil in nearly a decade of astronauts into space.
 He visited Cape Canaveral on Wednesday, but the launch had to be canceled because of the weather.

-Muriel Bowser, mayor of the nation’s capital, responded to the president by saying that “while he hides behind his fence afraid/alone, I stand w/ people peacefully exercising their First Amendment Right after the murder of #GeorgeFloyd & hundreds of years of institutional racism.”
-She also appealed for people in the District of Columbia and across the country “to exercise great restraint even while this President continues to try to divide us.”

 The crowd of hundreds chanted “No justice, no peace” and “Say his name: George Floyd.”